-- a) The engine control system (including ECU) must be either: - i) A DWO/FIM approved "Superbike Kit System" See Art.
-2.4.9.1. - Deletion considered for 2020: A DWO/FIM approved kit model plus DWO/FIM approved data logger.
-See Art.
-2.4.9.2. - No other external ignition/injection controllers, traction control modules or other active expansion modules or calculation units may be fitted. - c) Central unit (ECU) may be relocated. - d) Telemetry (remote signals to or from the bike) is not allowed. - No remote or wireless connection to the bike for any data exchange or setting is allowed whilst the engine is running or the bike is moving. - f) Spark plugs, spark plug caps and HT leads (if applicable) are free.
+The engine control system (including ECU) must be the DWO/FIM eligible "Superbike Kit System" See Art.
+2.4.9.1 from the Eligible Parts for Competition - List 2021.

+- No other external ignition/injection controllers, traction control modules or other active expansion modules or calculation units may be fitted. - b) Central unit (ECU) may be relocated. - c) Telemetry is not allowed (remote signals to or from the bike), except by compulsory championship devices. - d) No remote or wireless connection to the bike for any data exchange or setting is allowed whilst the engine is running or the bike is moving. - e) Spark plugs, spark plug caps and HT leads (if applicable) are free. - f) Battery type is free.
+The maximum capacity for a lithium type battery is 100 Wh. - g) The Wiring Harness is free. - h) Each team must provide a download connection lead to the SBK Technical Director.

-- g) Battery type is free.
-The maximum capacity for a lithium type battery is 100 Wh. - h) The Wiring Harness is free. - Each team must provide a download connection lead to the SBK Technical Director. - j) The FIM/DWO specified rev-logger must be fitted as detailed (separately) at all times.
+- i) The FIM/DWO specified rev-logger must be fitted as detailed (separately) at all times.
 The rev-logger will be connected directly to the crankshaft sensor, power supply and to a CAN bus directly from the ECU.
 For the rev-logger a second, independent, crankshaft sensor may be considered by application by the manufacturer to the SBK Technical Director.
 The method of fitment must be published and the sensor made available to the customer teams.
-This extra sensor will be considered as an allowed sensor. - k) The FIM/DWO rev logger must be physically connected to the same CAN bus as the ECU, TPMS system, Mylaps Transponder and any FIM/DWO specified devices.
+This extra sensor will be considered as an allowed sensor. - j) The DWO mandated 2 way RF system must be fitted as detailed (separately) at all times. - k) The FIM/DWO rev logger must be physically connected to the same CAN bus as the ECU, TPMS system, Mylaps Transponder, 2 way RF system and any FIM/DWO mandated devices.
 All devices must transmit messages as detailed in the Superbike CAN bus specification.

-2.4.9.1 The DWO/FIM approved "Superbike Kit System" must meet the following:
+2.4.9.1 The DWO/FIM eligible "Superbike Kit System" must meet the following: